This post was most recently updated on July 6th, 2018

 If you’re not utilizing YouTube in your homeschool, you are missing out on some incredible opportunities for teaching (and learning alongside) your kids.
 Not just limited to piano playing cats & glowy natural foundation videos – YouTube offers a vast array of quality educational channels for learners of all ages on all kinds of subjects.
 Truly, my children range in age from 5 to 17, and I use YouTube for every one of them in some way or another.

 With this in mind, most of the things I assign to my kids from YouTube, we watch together.
 Watching a video and then being able to discuss it together – Best.
 Thing.
 Ever.

 - Printable worksheets for all operations of math

 - Customize for skill level

 - Timed drills, math games, puzzles are available

 - Easy to use

-This website was created by a dad who wanted to help his daughters improve their math skills.
-He also maintains a blog with extra tips on helping your student gain confidence.
+It’s important to know, this website was created by a dad who wanted to help his daughters improve their math skills.
+Likewise, he also maintains a blog with extra tips on helping your student gain confidence.
 Whether your child needs extra practice with fractions, Geometry, Algebra, or even telling time – you’ll find this website extremely easy to use and very helpful.

 - Free access to pre-reading activities